pepperize/cdk-organizations/README.md

 #### Account Properties

 - `importOnDuplicate` If an account with the same email address exists in the organization, it will be imported.
-- `removalPolicy` Will move the account to the root on Cloudformation delete event.
+- `removalPolicy` Default `RemovalPolicy.Retain` If you set `removalPolicy` to `RemovalPolicy.destroy`, the account will be moved to the root on Cloudformation delete event.
 - `iamUserAccessToBilling` Default `IamUserAccessToBilling.ALLOW` If you set `iamUserAccessToBilling` to `ALLOW`, IAM users and roles that have appropriate permissions can view billing information for the account.
 - `roleName` Default `OrganizationAccountAccessRole` is preconfigures in the newly created account and grants users in the management account administrator permissions in the new member account.